 I receive so many questions about the timing of the placement of the annual feng shui cures, so I thought to address this question because I know you might have it too!

-We all know about the Chinese New Year, which is a 15 day celebration that starts on the second New Moon of the New Year. in 2020, the Chinese New Year is on January 25th.
+We all know about the Chinese New Year, which is a 15-day celebration that starts on the second New Moon of the New Year. in 2021, the Chinese New Year is on February 12th.

-There is also the Solar New Year, which is on February 4, 2020.
-As with many things in feng shui, there are different opinions between consultant as to the best timing of the feng shui cures — is it on Lunar New Year or is it on Solar New Year?
+There is also the Solar New Year, which is on February 4, 2021.
+As with many things in feng shui, there are different opinions between consultants as to the best timing of the feng shui cures — is it on Lunar New Year or is it on Solar New Year?

 The best way to go is to place at least one cure — with a strong intent — on the Lunar New Year, as well as to find the best timing for it, which is usually between 11 am and 1 pm.
 This would be your major feng shui cure, in terms of the area you want to improve and focus on more, as well as what you want to attract, change, etc.